GeoscienceAustralia/sira/README.md

 ### Building an AMI for Dev Machines

 To be able to have a easily replicable and deployable environment to run and test the code, we use AWS for provisioning dev machines.
-A basic dev instance can be setup using [Packer](https://www.packer.io/intro/), by running:
+A basic dev instance can be setup using [Packer](https://www.packer.io/intro/), by running the following instructions in the current directory:

 ```
 export AWS_ACCESS_KEY = <AWS ACCESS KEY>